Jkidder01/BAS_475_GroupProj_2/README.md

 - Show you available stocks within your budget
 - Graph time series trend of a chosen stock within your budget
 - View other information about your selected stock

+How to Use:
+1. Download and run the app
+2. Set maximum and minimum price prefered for purchasing single stock
+3. Choose a stock within your selected budget from the produced drop-down menu
+4. The application will procede to graph time ordered data regarding your selected stock along with other variable information relevant to said stock